louisdorard/conda-base/README.md

-# mycondaenv
+# conda-base

-Source for building a Docker image or a Vagrant base box that has [Miniconda](http://conda.pydata.org/miniconda.html) and packages I use for data-related stuff.
+Build a Docker image or a Vagrant base box off of dev-base, with [Miniconda](http://conda.pydata.org/miniconda.html) and selected packages.
+Intended to be used as an environment to run data-related jobs and as a development environment.

+The Dockerfile is inspired from https://registry.hub.docker.com/u/nfaggian/anaconda/

-The environement includes:
+The environment includes:

  * Python 2.7
  * Miniconda to install software packages with [conda](https://github.com/conda/conda)